In our most recent Carer Survey almost half of all those who responded agreed that being a carer had made money and finances more difficult for them.

 43% of carers we asked in Edinburgh, and 38% in Midlothian, felt that they knew about the financial support available to them.
 Around a third said that they felt confident in applying for support and a similar proportion felt it was sufficient.
 These numbers are far too low and at VOCAL we’re working hard to bring them up.
 Combatting stigmas around asking for the help that is your right as a carer, and tackling carer poverty with a range of direct and indirect support.

 We offer a wide range of surgeries and one-to-one appointments giving carers access to expert advice on everything from relevant benefits and statutory rights to savings on home energy costs and ways to reduce the expense of caring.

-Our own social enterprise Treasure Tree is another example.
-It helps carers to sell unwanted goods online, which not only opens an avenue of low-impact income for carers, it can also help to reduce the cost of caring for other carers!
+Our own social enterprise Treasure Tree helps carers to sell unwanted goods online, which not only opens an avenue of low-impact income for carers, it can also help to reduce the cost of caring for other carers!
 For example Treasure Tree helped carers to sell 147 items since April this year.
 Of these 26 were mobility items with a collective new retail value of £7,412.
 They were sold for a collective total of £3,073 giving the carers who purchased them a huge saving on equipment necessary to their caring roles.

-Creative solutions like Treasure Tree can help compliment the statutory support available to unpaid carers.
+Creative solutions like Wee Breaks and Treasure Tree can help compliment the statutory support available to unpaid carers.
 Raising awareness of that support and empowering carers to access the support they’re entitled to is key, which is why VOCAL is proud to be working with the new devolved social security agency sharing our view of social security as a human right essential to the realisation of other rights.

 We are also proud to be in the final stages of Living Wage accreditation ensuring that we’re tackling poverty as a business on all possible fronts.